lrspeiser/sigmagravity/README.md

 - Motivated by relativistic field theory (teleparallel gravity)
 - Preliminary Solar System safety from $h(g_N)\to 0$ suppression
 - Cluster/galaxy amplitude ratio has geometric motivation (though empirically fitted)
-- Critical acceleration g† ~ cH₀ from dimensional analysis (factor 2e is fitted)
+- Critical acceleration g† = cH₀/(4√π) from geometric derivation (factor 4√π from spherical solid angle)

 **Comparison to MOND's theoretical status:** MOND has operated as successful phenomenology for 40 years without a complete relativistic foundation.
 Relativistic extensions (TeVeS, BIMOND, AeST) have been proposed but face various issues. Σ-Gravity is in a similar position: successful phenomenology with theoretical motivation but incomplete foundations.
 This is scientifically legitimate—the empirical success motivates the search for deeper theory.